BiancaDavey/BankAccounts/README.md

 ## Usage

-1. Create new SavingsAccount objects by opening and editing the SavingsAccountDemo program with the command `nano SavingsAccountDemo.java`.
+1. Open the SavingsAccountDemo program with the command `nano SavingsAccountDemo.java` to create new SavingsAccount objects.
 2. Compile the classes with the commands `javac BankAccount.java` and `javac SavingsAccount.java`.
 3. Compile the demonstration program with the command `javac SavingsAccountDemo.java`.
 4. Run the program with the command `java SavingsAccountDemo`.